Independent African news, markets, culture and politics.

 Russian Farmer breaks national record with 969 kilo pumpkin at giant vegetable showdown

-A Russian farmer has set a new national record by growing a pumpkin that weighs 969 kilos, the heaviest ever recorded in the country.
+A Russian farmer has set a new national record by growing a pumpkin that weighs 969 kilograms, the heaviest ever recorded in the country.
 Alexander Chusov, the farmer behind this achievement, attributed his success to months of meticulous care and scientific precision.
 According to Chusov, the process begins with selecting the right seeds, as giant pumpkins originate from giant seeds.
-He also emphasized the importance of heating the soil and providing precision nutrition, highlighting that every detail plays a crucial role in achieving such a feat.
+He also emphasized the importance of heating the soil and providing precision nutrition, noting that every detail plays a crucial role in achieving such a feat.

 Scroll to Top